 Many positive reviewers say this is a fun and portable controller.

 You’ll also be glad to know constructive negative reviews are few and far between.

-Here’s another Pioneer DJ console that might solve your problems.
+Here’s another Pioneer DJ console and slipmat that might solve your problems.

 Numark DJ2GO2 | Ultra Portable Two Channel DJ Controller For Serato DJ

 The Numark DJ2GO2 is a portable, feature packed two-channel DJ Serato Lite (included) USB DJ controller for Mac and PC.

 It includes MIDI mapping for use with other DJ software (including Virtual DJ), 1/8-inch headphone output, 1/8-inch main output, two DJ decks with crossfader, jog wheels, pitch faders and the ability to stream music from streaming providers like TIDAL and SoundCloud.

 The ultra-compact unit is affordable and easy to carry around.

 Even some experienced DJs speak well of this little controller, which could be used as your backup or main unit.